Writing for the web courses

 Train your staff before – or after – your website transformation project

-If you’re redesigning your site, you need to train your staff to create effective, usable and accessible content: because if not, it won’t take long before the new site’s quality drops.
+If you’re redesigning your website, you need to train your staff to create effective, usable and accessible content – because if you don’t, it won’t take long before the new site’s quality drops.

 Furthermore, this course isn’t just for content teams: it’s suitable for anyone who needs to write for your site, from project and office managers to those in HR, admin and marketing.